 We campaign to make sure every child gets the fair start in life they deserve.
 To make sure they do, we need your help.
-Join our action network now.
+Sign up to get involved.

 We are engaged in a three-year project working across the voluntary sector and with politicians at local, regional, and national level, towards a London where no child experiences poverty.